Aggregating

 141 rows × 2 columns

 values anymore since we grouped them together.
-Now we can plot
+When grouping in pandas

 Here’s the basic recipe for grouping in SQL